The Avett Brothers hold an interesting place on the pop music landscape.

 But instead of embracing their rock-star status, the group—led by real-life brothers Seth and Scott Avett—are more comfortable kicking around their hometown in North Carolina, meeting fans and recording music in an old church.

 In the new film May It Last, directors Michael Bonfiglio and Judd Apatow follow the band as they record their latest album True Sadness and understand the faith, relationships and places that inspire their music.
-The film is in theaters for one day only this evening.
-You can find tickets here.
-(It will be on HBO next year.)
+The film just hit HBO.

 We recently talked with Bonfiglio about the movie and what makes the band tick.